asg-suraj/InfoScanner/README.md

 change permission of files by(for only first time on your pc then no need)

-chmod 777 install.sh  && chmod 777 infoscanner.sh
+"chmod 777 install.sh  && chmod 777 infoscanner.sh " (without inverted commas)

 How to run the tool